emacs-mirror/emacs/mps/manual/source/glossary/m.rst

     mapping

-        A *mapping* is a correspondence between a range of :term:`virtual addresses <virtual address>` and some :term:`memory (1)` (or a :term:`memory-mapped <memory mapping>` object).
-The physical location of the memory will be managed by the :term:`virtual memory (1)` system.
+        A *mapping* is a correspondence between a range of :term:`virtual addresses <virtual address>` and some
+        :term:`memory (1)` (or a :term:`memory-mapped <memory
+        mapping>` object).
+The physical location of the memory will be managed by the :term:`virtual memory` system.

         Each :term:`page` in a mapping could be :term:`paged out` or :term:`paged in`, and the locations it occupies in :term:`main memory` and/or :term:`swap space` might change over time.

         The :term:`virtual address space` can contain of a complex set of mappings.
 Typically, parts of the address space are :term:`mapped` (have a mapping assigned), others are :term:`reserved` but unmapped, and most of it is entirely :term:`unmapped`.

         .. figure:: ../diagrams/mapped.png
             :align: center